 The first reports published late last year in Science, and also by the National Oceanic and Atmospheric Administration (NOAA), predicted the already semi-arid West can expect 10 percent to 20 percent less rainfall by the middle of this century.

-The study, led by researchers at Columbia University and based on 18 computer models, predicted a permanent drought, which was defined as permanently dry condition, by 2050 throughout the Southwest and West.
+led by researchers at Columbia University and based on 18 computer models, predicted a permanent drought, which was defined as permanently dry condition, by 2050 throughout the Southwest and West.
 The Intergovernmental Panel on Climate Change also has issued reports suggesting a similar future.

 According to the U.S. Drought Monitor, a compilation of data from several federal agencies that is updated weekly, most of California and all of the Central Coast currently is experiencing a moderate to severe drought.

 So what does this mean right now for the rain-soaked--and drought-stricken--Central Coast?

 "I'll be the first to admit that we don't know if this rainfall or the drought that preceded it are directly tied to global warming," said William Preston, a professor of geography at Cal Poly San Luis Obispo.

 "We can say for sure that the demand for water is growing.
 We can say for sure that temperatures generally are increasing, which will add to the pressure," Preston said.

 Christine Tague, an assistant professor of hydrology in the Donald Bren School of Environmental Science and Management at UC Santa Barbara, would have rather seen a steady rain than the downpour she watched fill drains and streets of Santa Barbara and become ocean runoff.

 "When you get a lot of rain, unless that rain falls as snow, you lose a lot of it as runoff," Tague said.